- Residency - UT Southwestern Medical Center (2012-2015), Family Medicine

 3030 Waterview Parkway, 1st Floor, Richardson, Texas 75080

 Amrutha Pavle, M.D., is a Faculty Associate in the Department of Family and Community Medicine at UT Southwestern Medical Center.
-She specializes in primary care, preventive medicine, and women’s health.
+She specializes in primary care and preventive medicine.

 Dr. Pavle earned her medical degree at the BLDE University’s Sri B.M.
 Patil Medical College in Karnataka, India, and completed a residency in family medicine at UT Southwestern.